Garlic Lime Pork Tenderloin is tender, juicy and refreshing. Marinated and cooked in the most amazing maple syrup, garlic and lime mixture.

-- For best results, during the roasting, spoon some of the marinade mixture over the pork loin top.
+- For best results, during the roasting, spoon some of the marinade mixtures over the pork loin top.
 This will protect the top from drying out.

-- For spicier kick, add some cayenne pepper to the marinade.
+- For a spicier kick, add some cayenne pepper to the marinade.

 - After you take the pork out of the oven, cover it up with aluminum foil and let it rest for 10 minutes.
 This will give extra moisture to the meat.